LuminosLabs/Quicksilver/README.md

 #### Prerequisites

 1. Contact CyberSource Customer Support to set up your CyberSource merchant account
-2. Follow the prerequisites steps from the official CyberSource PayPal Express Checkout Using Alternative Payment Services and Simple Order API documentation
+2. Follow the prerequisites steps from the official [CyberSource PayPal using Alternative Pay documentation](https://developer.cybersource.com/library/documentation/dev_guides/AltPay_PayPal_Express_SO/AltPay_PayPal_Express_SO_API.pdf)

 #### Setting up the PayPal payment provider on the front-end site